autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 ### Overview

-This guide provides instructions on training a CenterPoint model using the **mmdetection3d** repository and seamlessly deploying it within the Autoware.
+This guide provides instructions on training a CenterPoint model using the **mmdetection3d** repository and seamlessly deploying it within Autoware.

 ### Installation